 The recipient institutions and other eligible institutions participating in a multi-institutional project are responsible for the administration of CFI contributions and for tracking project expenditures, as well as partner contributions.
-They must ensure that the expenditures and partner contributions comply with CFI regulations and policies as outlined in this guide, specified in the Institutional agreement and imposed as a condition of funding in the Award agreement.
+They must ensure that the

 They must also ensure that cash and in-kind contributions from partners have been received and expenditures have been incurred after the date of eligibility set for each fund, as outlined in section 4.9.